josephsgithub/pyfun/history/README.md

 time.
 Today whitespace is commonly accepted as a part of syntax by many other languages.

-## Adopted as Best First Language to Learn
+## Best First Language to Learn

+Many blogs and articles have been written confirming this but perhaps the biggest example was when MIT dropped Java for Python for beginners.
 Around 2010 MIT decided to make Python the first language to learn.
-Previously it had been Java.
 They are not the only ones.
 Many educational institutions have adopted Python as the first language any programming student learns.

-Unfortunately the makers of the AP Computer Science exam still fail to see Python as an alternative to Java for all their material and test.
+It is really unfortunate the makers of the AP Computer Science exam have not yet seen the practicality of moving as well.
+The awkward subset of Java remains the basis for all APCS material and test as does the now very outdated emphasis on single-inheritance over composition, but that is a conversation for another day.

 ---
 [![home](/assets/home-bw.png)](/README.md)